andrew-johnson-4/probably.lm/README.md

 );
 ```

-NOTE: feedback loops separate the "conditional dependence" from "path dependence"
+NOTE: feedback loops do not need to be Bayesian
-* example `a and b or not c` can be learned in a code path that has arbitrary prior conditions that are not present in inference or learning directly
+* example `a and b or not c` can be learned in a code path that has arbitrary priors that are not conditioned in learning directly
-* this is not an attempt to implement strictly mathematically sound Bayesian learning
-* that constraint could be a subset language or proven property, but this library won't force it or even attempt to
+* the conditioning constraint could be a separately proven property, but this library won't force it or even attempt to
 * non-Bayesian learning is potentially very useful too

 A belief behaves like a boolean in most situations, however it can be a dynamically updated value that the program learns.